 Once in a land far, far away.
 The Tortoise and the Boar became friends.
-There friendship was known all over the land.
+Their friendship was known all over the land.

-”He went to the farm not too long ago” Alibo lied.
+”He went to the farm not too long ago,” Alibo lied.
 The Boar ran off towards the Forests in search of the Tortoise.
-But he was not in the farm.
+But he was not on the farm.
 The next day he came back.

-”He went to see the Cock” the Alibo lied again.
-The Boar ran off again.
-This time he asked other animals on the road if they have seen the Tortoise but none had seen him and he wasn’t at the Cock’s place either.
-Sensing that the Tortoise might be playing a trick on him, the Boar in anger returned to the Tortoise house and took the grinding stone from Alibo.
-He wasn’t thinking when he flung the stone far into the shrubs.
+”He went to see the Cock”, Alibo lied again.
+The Boar ran off also.
+This time he asked other animals on the road if they have seen the Tortoise, but none had seen him, and he wasn’t at the Cock’s place either.
+Sensing that the Tortoise might be playing a trick on him, the Boar, in anger, returned to the Tortoise house and took the grinding stone from Alibo.
+He didn’t think when he flung the stone far into the shrubs.

 Learn more on Igbo folklore.